 2006 saw the change of the name of our organization.
 In order to be as fully inclusive as possible, we changed the name to: The Americas RADA Network, referring to North, Central and South America.
 The acronym remains "ARN."

 Also in 2006, we launched the email Newsletter for ARN members.
-The monthly email newsletter created by Ron Bagden makes communication amongst the ARN easy and accessible - it includes announcements, up to date members' news and spotlights an ARN member each month.
+The monthly email newsletter created by Ron Bagden makes communication amongst the ARN easy and accessible - it includes announcements, up to date members' news and occasionally spotlights an ARN member.
 The 2010 newsletter is the continued preferred location of interaction between members.
-(If you are an ARN member, please make sure we have your current email addresses - and send your news, regardless if it's biz related or not to: firstname.lastname@example.org.
+(If you are an ARN member, please make sure we have your current email addresses - and send your news, regardless if it's biz-related or not to: email@example.com.